dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 3. If no case pattern matched and there is a default clause, execute the statements after it.

-4. If no case matches and there is no default clause, throw a runtime error. *This can only occur when `null` or a legacy typed value flows into this switch statement from another library that hasn't migrated to [null safety][].
+4. If the static type of `v` is an always-exhaustive type, no case matches, and there is no default clause, then throw a runtime error. *This can only occur when `null` or a legacy typed value flows into this switch statement from another library that hasn't migrated to [null safety][].
 In fully migrated programs, exhaustiveness checking is sound and it isn't possible to reach this runtime error.*

 [null safety]: https://dart.dev/null-safety